kruti-m/AzureSQL-Fabric-Warehouse-Lakehouse/Assests/Security/CapacitySecurity.md

 7. Metadata linked to Purview Data Map

 > :memo: **Note:** : In the case of a home region that doesn't have a paired region, capacities in any Multi-Geo enabled region may face operational issues if the home region encounters a disaster, as the core service functionality is tethered to the home region.

+### Disaster Recovery Capacity Settings

+Fabric provides a disaster recovery switch on the capacity settings page.
+It's available where Azure regional pairings align with Fabric's service presence.
+Here are the specifics of this switch:

+* **Role access**: Only users with the capacity admin role or higher can use this switch.
+* **Granularity**: The granularity of the switch is the capacity level.
+It's available for both Premium and Fabric capacities.
+* **Data scope**: The disaster recovery toggle specifically addresses OneLake data, which includes Lakehouse and Warehouse data.
+The switch does not influence your data stored outside OneLake.
+* **BCDR continuity for Power BI**: While disaster recovery for OneLake data can be toggled on and off, BCDR for Power BI is always supported, regardless of whether the switch is on or off.
+* **Frequency**: Once you change the disaster recovery capacity setting, you must wait 30 days before being able to alter it again.
+The wait period is set in place to maintain stability and prevent constant toggling,

+> :memo: **Note:** After turning on the disaster recovery capacity setting, it can take up to 72 hours for the data to start replicating.